msperlin/GARCH-RAC/README.md

 # GARCH-RAC

-Repository for GARCH tutorial paper in RAC.
+This is the repository for the R code associated with the paper "Garch Tutorial in R", submitted to RAC.

-# Prerequisites
+# Instructions

 1) Install [R](https://cloud.r-project.org/)